bordera-randy/Resources/labs/az900-labs.md

 ## 💡 Lab Tips

 1. **Start with Lab 1** — Provides foundational VM knowledge
+2. **Follow the sequence** — Labs build on each other conceptually
-2. **Use naming conventions** — Helps organize resources
+3. **Use naming conventions** — Helps organize resources (e.g., `rg-<purpose>-lab`)
-3. **Clean up resources** — Delete resources after each lab to avoid charges
+4. **Clean up resources** — Delete resources after each lab to avoid charges
-4. **Take screenshots** — Document your work for reference
+5. **Take screenshots** — Document your work for reference
-5. **Read error messages** — They often indicate what went wrong
+6. **Read error messages** — They often indicate what went wrong
-6. **Use free tier** — Most labs work with free tier resources
+7. **Use free tier** — Most labs work with free tier resources
-7. **Refer to Azure docs** — When stuck, search Microsoft Learn
+8. **Refer to Azure docs** — When stuck, search Microsoft Learn
+9. **Practice multiple times** — Repetition builds confidence
+10. **Combine labs** — Create scenarios that use multiple services together

 ---

 ## ❓ Troubleshooting

 ### "Deployment Failed" Error

 - Check resource group region matches resource region
-- Verify resource names are unique
+- Verify resource names are unique (globally unique for some services)
 - Check subscription quotas haven't been exceeded
+- Review the error details in the notification panel

 ### Can't Connect to VM (RDP)

 - Verify NSG allows RDP (port 3389)
 - Check VM is running (status shows "Running")
 - Verify correct username and password
+- Ensure your public IP is allowed in firewall rules

 ### Storage Upload Fails

 - Check storage account isn't locked
 - Verify you have write permissions
 - Check file size (standard accounts have limits)
+- Ensure storage account is not soft-deleted

 ### App Service Won't Deploy

 - Verify App Service plan tier is sufficient
-- Check region availability
+- Check region availability for the chosen runtime
-- Review deployment logs
+- Review deployment logs in Deployment Center
+- Check for naming conflicts

+### SQL Database Connection Issues

+- Verify firewall rules include your client IP
+- Check server name is correct (include `.database.windows.net`)
+- Verify authentication credentials
+- Ensure "Allow Azure services" is enabled

+### Policy Not Enforcing

+- Check policy scope includes the resource
+- Verify policy effect is "Deny" not "Audit"
+- Allow 5-10 minutes for policy to take effect
+- Check for policy exemptions

+### Cost Management Not Showing Data

+- Wait 24-48 hours for initial cost data
+- Verify you have cost management reader role
+- Check subscription is active and not expired
+- Some free tier usage may not show costs

 ---